Next Post

 Is More Better?

-When it comes to training, many folks automatically assume that more is better.
+When it comes to training, many athletes automatically assume that more is better.

 I’ve heard athletes and lifters talk about training 7 days per week in order to reach their goals.
 This mindset, while extremely admirable, is terribly mistaken.